-- Place blankets under the head of the crib mattress to elevate it.
+- Place blankets under your baby’s head of the crib mattress to elevate it.

 - Hold the baby upright for 1/2 hour after he eats.